wez/wezterm/docs/install/linux.md

     ## openSUSE Leap

-    Use Copr or built if from source.
+    Use Copr or build if from source.

 === "Arch"
     ## Arch Linux